Vutrisiran: Legal status

-On 21 July 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Amvuttra, intended for treatment of hereditary transthyretin-mediated (hATTR) amyloidosis.
-Amvuttra was designated as an orphan medicinal product on 25 May 2018.
+In July 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Amvuttra, intended for treatment of hereditary transthyretin-mediated (hATTR) amyloidosis.
+Amvuttra was designated as an orphan medicinal product in May 2018.
 The applicant for this medicinal product is Alnylam Netherlands B.V.
 Vutrisiran was approved for medical use in the European Union in September 2022.